-If you’ve been eyeing up that lemon meringue pie recipe and you’re not too sure how to get the best meringue possible then have a read of this before you try it!
+If you’ve been eyeing up that lemon meringue pie recipe and you want to get the best meringue possible then have a read of this before you try it!
 For those of you that have had meringue or egg white mishaps then these tips are for you.

-Egg whites (also known as glair(e) or albumen) whisked or whipped at room temperature foam more easily giving you a much better result when beaten.
+Egg whites (also known as glair(e) or albumen) whisked or whipped at room temperature foam easily giving you a much better result when beaten.

 If grease from a bowl or yolk from an egg has entered into your egg whites, then get rid and start again.
 The reason being is that any amount of fat contained in the egg whites will prevent the whites from foaming!